maherme/beaglebone-black-examples/sd_boot/README.md

 ```cosole
 make menuconfig
 ```
 Here you can disable the linux kernel and bootloader compilations.
 For taget options you can select NEON as floating point strategy and Thumb2 as ARM instruction set.
-You can select an external toolchain.
 And you need to select the filesystem images, ext2/3/4 variant (ext4), and select the format you use in the ROOTFS in your SD card.

 For compiling:
 ```console
 make
 ```

-For copying the output root file system into the SD card (you can use ```lsblk``` command for knowing the mmc device in you PC):
+For copying the output root file system into the SD card (you can use ```lsblk``` command for knowing the mmc device in your PC):
 ```console
 sudo dd if=buildroot/output/images/rootfs.ext4 of=/dev/mmcblk0p2
 ```